Photograph: Mark Milligan/Flickr

 Chill factor 💀💀💀💀

 That’s right, Tottenham has its own castle.
-There’s a downside, though, it’s a little on the haunted side.
+There’s a downside, though: it’s a little on the haunted side.
 On bleak winter nights in November, you might catch the ghostly silhouette of Lady Constantia Lucy staring out the window.
 Lady Lucy killed herself by leaping off the balcony of the castle in the seventeenth century, taking her child with her.
-They say ‘great mystery’ surrounds the Lady’s death, but the fact that her husband kept her under lock and key in a tiny room might have something to do with it.
+They say ‘great mystery’ surrounds the Lady’s death, but the fact she was kept locked away in a cramped room by her husband could be the answer to that enigma.
 As well as an unhappy spectre, the castle is home to a mini museum (open Wed-Sun 1pm-5pm), where you can see archive photos and documents on Haringey history.

 • Museums